Performing Risk Assessments under the new Gas Appliance Regulation

-BSI has just completed a series of seminars and webinars in the UK to educate the industry about the new Gas Appliances Regulation (GAR) coming into force in April 2018 across the whole of the EU.
+BSI has just completed a series of seminars and webinars in the UK to educate the industry about the new Gas Appliances Regulation (GAR) which came into force in April 2018 across the whole of the EU.
 Much of the change from the old Gas Appliances Directive to the new Regulation is administrative, but there is one new technical requirement that is clearly causing anxiety amongst manufacturers – the requirement to perform a risk assessment on all gas appliances and fittings in essential requirement 1.2:

 This has to be used in conjunction with the new risk reduction requirement in 1.3: